byllyfish/shellous/docs/redirection.md

 Default Settings for Pseudo-Terminal
 ------------------------------------

-- Standard input is ignored (IGNORE).
+- Standard input is ignored (CAPTURE).
 - Standard out is captured by the program and returned (CAPTURE).
 - Standard error is redirected to standard output (STDOUT).